Tomurisk/fedora-vmware/README.md

 sudo dnf install kernel-devel gcc git patch wget grep
 ```

-Then save `vmware-updater.sh` wherever you want.
+Then save `vmw-updater.sh` wherever you want.
 You should run that updater at least once a week.

 Now run `vmware-modules.sh` (from any directory).